Montpellier Legal Clinic

 > A department dedicated to quality.

-The Quality Center ensures that our legal information is of the highest possible quality while also ensuring that turnaround times are as short as possible.
-It is composed of the most experienced students from the Faculty of Law and Political Science, who are directly supervised by a faculty member or a doctoral student.
+The Quality Center ensures that our legal information is of the highest possible quality while also making sure that turnaround times are as short as possible.
+It is composed of the most experienced students from the Faculty of Law and Political Science, who are supervised directly by a faculty member with a Ph.D. or a Ph.D. candidate.

-For each case received, a member of the Quality Team will be designated as the point of contact.
-This point of contact is responsible for supporting our clinicians before, during, and after appointments.
-While a member of the Quality Department is present during each of our appointments, they will only intervene as a last resort, allowing our clinicians to handle the case with as much autonomy as possible.
-They act as a team leader for each case to assist our clinicians.
+For each case received, a member of the Quality Team will be designated as the point person.
+This point person is responsible for guiding our clinicians before, during, and after appointments.
+Although a member of the Quality Team is present during each of our appointments, they will intervene only as a last resort, allowing our clinicians to handle the case with as much autonomy as possible.
+They act as a team leader for each case to support our clinicians.

 > Three levels of control.